VR in Surgery: Delivering the Fidelity that Surgeons Need for Training

 Making mistakes is humane and a natural part of any learning process.
 But for doctors and patients, the stakes are incredibly high.
 In open orthopedic surgery alone, millions of preventable surgical errors happen globally every year.
 These errors create costs in the billions worldwide for hospitals, doctors, patients and insurance providers.
 And the human toll is immeasurable.

 Dr. Arne Schlenzka is a training surgeon and the founder and CEO of Osgenic, a pioneering company on a mission to find a cure to this growing problem.
+Read on to find why Varjo is the only feasible solution for using VR in surgery.

 By partnering with Varjo to deliver a solution that allows surgeons to train for complex open surgeries in human-eye resolution VR, Osgenic aims to reduce open surgical complications saving patients pain and suffering and saving hospitals and insurance providers in costs.

-“This is the only device that delivers the fidelity surgeons demand.”
+“Varjo is the only device that delivers the fidelity surgeons demand.”

-"Mind-blowing visual fidelity"
+"Mind-blowing visual fidelity in VR"

 It was April of 2016 and Arne Schlenzka was training to become an orthopedic surgeon when the idea first came to him.
 Looking into the Oculus Rift headset, he saw a 3D render of a tibia bone.